speciationgenomics/speciationgenomics.github.io/_pages/orthofinder.md

 A protein file for a closely related model-organism (chicken; downloaded from ensembl; Gallus_gallus.GRCg6a.pep.reduced.faa)

-1 - We start by cleaning up the space and setting an working directory.
+1 - We start by cleaning up the space and setting a working directory.

 ```
 # We make a folder and move inside
 cd ~
+mkdir Orthofinder_exercise
-mkdir Orthofinder_exercise; cd Orthofinder_exercise
+cd Orthofinder_exercise

-# We make a structure for us to work
+# We make two folders for us to work in
 mkdir 01_data 02_orthofinder_run
 ```